Point of zero charge: Method of experimental determination

 The pzc is typically obtained by acid-base titrations of colloidal dispersions while monitoring the electrophoretic mobility of the particles and the pH of the suspension.
-Several titrations are required to distinguish pzc from iep, using different electrolytes (including varying the electrolyte ionic strength).
-Once satisfactory graphs are obtained (acid/base amount—pH, and pH—zeta potential), the pzc is established as the common intersection point (cip) of the lines.
+Several titrations are required to distinguish pzc from iep, using different supporting electrolytes (including varying the electrolyte ionic strength).
+Once satisfactory curves are obtained (acid/base amount—pH, and pH—zeta potential), the pzc is established as the common intersection point (cip) of the lines.
 Therefore, pzc is also sometimes referred to as cip.

 Related abbreviations

 Besides pzc, iep, and cip, there are also numerous other terms used in the literature, usually expressed as initialisms, with identical or (confusingly) near-identical meaning: zero point of charge (zpc), point of zero net charge (pznc), point of zero net proton charge (pznpc), pristine point of zero charge (ppzc), point of zero salt effect (pzse), zero point of titration (zpt) of colloidal dispersion, and isoelectric point of the solid (ieps) and point of zero surface tension (pzst or pzs).